tvogels/slidekit/README.md

 ## Transitioning objects from one stage to the next

--   `mynode[move=1.5]` --- 1.5 morph .. could be color, position, rotation, ... will be morphed
+-   `mynode[move=1.5]` --- 1.5 second morph .. could be color, position, rotation, ... will be morphed

 ## Exit animation